digitalcharleston/friscofoodtrucks/README.md

 There's also not a lot of error handling to maintain the stability of the site if things go wrong.
 Having the data backed up in a database would help with that.
 If the process crashed - probably due to an issue with fetching or parsing the data, such as if their service were down or they changed the fields - we should fall back to pulling the stored data into memory when the process is restarted.

-Two main issues held me up with this.
-The first one was a dumb mistake where I didn't name the GenServer when starting it up.
-Easy fix once I noticed it.

-The second was around mocking the call to DataSF with the timing of how the test suite is started.
-I solved it with a hack in the test.ex config, but given more time, I'd see if there were a better solution.
-(Or at least make that more elegant and extensible if that turned out to be the right way to go.)

 I didn't do much with the client other than throwing it together to actually show the data, test it out, and make it live.

 Thanks for looking!